Categories and permissions

 Bob Admins can move fields to different categories.
 When this happens, the field will not be accessible unless you have granted access to the new category.
 If you can't retrieve an employee's field through the API, please check that it is still located in the category you're trying to access.

-Note that if you use the "default" read without specifying specific fields, the quickest solution is to move the field back to its original location.
+If you use the People Search endpiont without specifying specific fields, this will read only the predefined default categories.
+The quickest solution is to move the field back to its original location.

 Setting permissions for sensitive user data